ABSTRACT

 WORK-LIFE BALANCE

-Remote work has shifted the balance between professional and personal life.
+Remote work has shifted the balance between work and personal time.
 Figure 2 lists some key terms related to remote work.
-Many people disturbed their work-life balance.
+Many people we spoke to had their work-life balance disturbed by remote work.
 The distinction between workdays and holidays was unclear, and it was also hard to distinguish between work and rest.
 Employees were, however, resilient in adjusting to these changes.
 Balancing work and home chores were another common problem because employees always accommodated family obligations while meeting work requirements.
 It normally led to work-life conflict and reduced family time.
+Some quotes:

-“I chose the remote option as I had a few family commitments.”-P11
+“I chose the remote option as I had a few family commitments.” - Participant 11

 Figure 2

-Conversely, for some, remote work offered unexpected benefits, bringing a sense of hope in challenging times.
+Conversely, for some interviewees, remote work offered unexpected benefits, bringing a sense of hope in challenging times.
 For the majority, being closer to their families and more family time was considered a boon.
-Learning and family time allowed flexibility with the child and were improved due to increased bonding with parents.
-The telecommuting pattern generally leads to a better work-life balance for city dwellers since commuting is shorter and home chores can be handled more efficiently.
+Learning and family time allowed flexibility with childrearing and lives improved thanks to increased bonding with parents.
+Commuting to work generally leads to a better work-life balance for city dwellers since commuting is shorter and home chores can be handled more efficiently.
+Some quotes:

-“It has pros and cons, but I find living closely with my family more beneficial.... being closer to the family.”-P4
+“It has pros and cons, but I find living closely with my family more beneficial ... being closer to the family.” - Participant 4

-“...including learning.
-I have time to have meaningful interactions with my family.”-P7
+“... including learning.
+I have time to have meaningful interactions with my family.” -Participant 7

 “It is more beneficial, especially for people living in highly urbanized cities where traffic is a nightmare.
-It provides space for employees to experience work-life balance…”-P7
+It provides space for employees to experience work-life balance …” - Participant 7

 Despite these benefits, a healthy work-life balance is achieved only with conscious effort.
-The initial difficulties of getting over it involved self-discipline, prioritizing tasks, and segregating work and family time.
+Getting used to remote work involves self-discipline, prioritizing tasks, and segregating work and family time.
 Proactive planning of the routine that includes self-care becomes essential to strike new work-life boundaries.
-Some transition to remote work comparatively easily due to experience in the past, but others have limited work adjustment and loss of daily routine.
+Some transition to remote work comparatively easily due to having experience with it in the past.
 Work-life balance is a significant requirement for any remote employee.
 Job duties, caring for children, and other household chores demand thoughtful planning and prioritization.
 People must set clear boundaries between work and personal time and seek support from work-life balance programs to be well in the long run.
+Some quotes:

-“But initially, when I started it, I had to learn to be disciplined...setting my priorities between home and work...”-P5
+“But initially, when I started it, I had to learn to be disciplined...setting my priorities between home and work ...”- Participant 5

-“Concern for me is honoring work and family time segregation…”-P3
+“Concern for me is honoring work and family time segregation …”- Participant 3

 FLEXIBILITY AND AUTONOMY

 The traditional office workday has changed.
-Technological changes around the world, as well as how and where we work, have changed fundamentally.
-Such a paradigm shift called for adaptability from the individual and the organization.
-Individuals had to change work dynamics to accommodate remote setups, which usually involved increased autonomy and flexible working time.
+The way we work and where, and with what technology, has changed fundamentally.
+Such a paradigm shift calls for adaptability from individuals and organizations.
+Individuals have to change work dynamics to accommodate remote setups, which usually involves increased autonomy and flexible working time.
+Some quotes:

-“I saw people becoming adaptive, agile, and flexible in the remote work environment.”-P2
+“I saw people becoming adaptive, agile, and flexible in the remote work environment.” - Participant 2

 “For the work team, there was a sudden need to clarify work expectations and set up regular catch-up meetings.
-I also needed to set up a better work monitoring system with team members.”-P3
+I also needed to set up a better work monitoring system with team members.” - Participant 3

-“I got to do things I love because of extra/spare time…”-P13
+“I got to do things I love because of extra/spare time …” - Participant 13

-“I like to have a mixed approach to work: a few days in the office, at home, or every other week, etc.”-P5
+“I like to have a mixed approach to work: a few days in the office, at home, or every other week, etc.” - Participant 5

-“...we have also adopted a hybrid working model in the regional office.”-P10
+“...we have also adopted a hybrid working model in the regional office.” - Participant 10

-As has been observed by many, a great benefit to employees is flexibility, and this preference is also shifting toward some form of hybrid model (Figure 3).
+As has been observed by many, a great benefit of remote work is flexibility (figure 3), and this preference is shifting many jobs toward some form of hybrid model.
 Still, preference varies.
-Many thrive in remote work, and others thrive from the structure and socialization involved in onsite work.
+Many thrive in remote work arrangements, and others thrive from the structure and socialization involved in onsite work.
 Those in between prefer semi-remote work: in-office combined with remote work.
 The flexibility that different work setups can provide is key for individuals and organizations to succeed, which is why semi-remote work is so appealing in the world of ever-changing work.
+Some quotes:

-“It is still good to work in the office at times to focus fully on work and to spend time face-to-face with colleagues.”-P10
+“It is still good to work in the office at times to focus fully on work and to spend time face-to-face with colleagues.” - Participant 10

-“I have experience with semi-remote work as I have not been going to the office, especially on Mondays, considering I have no teammates in the office and the teammates are relocated.”-P13
+“I have experience with semi-remote work as I have not been going to the office, especially on Mondays, considering I have no teammates in the office and the teammates are relocated.” - Participant 13

 Figure 3